MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample8.md

 ![Getting the click point in a vascular tree](/images/tutorials/visualization/V8_Interactions.png "Getting the click point in a vascular tree")

 ## Summary
-* Vessel centerlines can be created using a `DtfSkeletonization` module
+* Vessel centerlines can be created using a `DtfSkeletonization` module.
-* Vascular structures can be visualized  using a `SoVascularSystem` module, which provides several vessel specific display modes
+* Vascular structures can be visualized  using a `SoVascularSystem` module, which provides several vessel-specific display modes.
-* The `SoVascularSystem` module provides information about mouse clicks into a vascular tree
+* The `SoVascularSystem` module provides information about mouse clicks into a vascular tree.
-* The labels of a skeleton can be used to store additional information for visualization
+* The labels of a skeleton can be used to store additional information for visualization.

 {{< networkfile "examples/visualization/example8/VisualizationExample8.mlab" >}}